Soak up the charms of the beach

 A favourite spot for film-makers, Locronan owes its architectural beauty to the hemp industry that was the source of its prosperity from the 15th century.

 The Glénan Archipelago

 The Glénan Archipelago is made up of around a dozen islands reminiscent of Polynesia.

 With its see-through emerald waters, it boasts the kind of tropical colours and lagoons that dreams are made of.

 The islands of Penfret and St Nicolas are must-sees.
 See the flowering of the Glénan narcissus in April.

 Ile de Groix

 The wild and majestic coast of Groix features rugged slopes that plunge into the sea with its pretty little coves.

 As you walk the scrub and hawthorn lined coastal paths of the island of Groix, you’ll come across different washing fountains dotted along the way.

-**Option offered for all new bookings made before 01/07/21, excluding “Last minute departure” promotions.
-Non-retroactive offer, valid for all periods and all categories.
+(2) Option offered for all bookings made before 31/01/22.
+Offer valid on all periods and all categories.